Renewable chemical production tax credit program—definition of “building block chemical,” 81.2

 Public Comment and Changes to Rule Making

-Notice of Intended Action for this rule making was published in the Iowa Administrative Bulletin on September 25, 2019, as ARC 4669C.
+Notice of Intended Action for this rule making was published in the Iowa Administrative Bulletin on March 11, 2020, as ARC 4966C.
 No public comments were received.
-One change from the Notice has been made to correct the spelling of pentanoic acid.
+No changes from the Notice have been made.

 Adoption of Rule Making

-This rule making was adopted by the Economic Development Authority Board on November 22, 2019.
+This rule making was adopted by the Authority on July 17, 2020.

 This rule making has no fiscal impact to the State of Iowa.